Elena Blavatskaya – founder of the Theosophical Society

 She went on a trip to Europe and gave piano concerts in several countries.
 Biographers say that she also had time to travel to Greece and Asia Minor, in 1851 she was in India.

-In 1860, Blavatskaya went on a trip to the Caucasus and then she went to India and Tibet.
+Later, in 1860, Blavatskaya went on a trip to the Caucasus and then she went to India and Tibet.

 The Theosophical Society built several Buddhist schools in Ceylon, most notably Ananda College in Colombo, Mahinda College in Galle, Dharmaraja College in Kandy and Maliyadeva College in Kurunegala.

-Blavatskaya stayed in Tibet for seven years and studied occultism.
+By the way, Blavatskaya stayed in Tibet for seven years and studied occultism.

 There were nine Russian theosophical clubs in 1908 – four in St. Petersburg, two – in Warsaw, one – in Smolensk, Kaluga and Kiev.
 On September 20, 1908, these clubs were united into the Russian Theosophical Society.

 In 1924, the famous painter, traveler and public figure Nicholas Roerich created the painting The Herald, which was devoted to Blavatskaya.